STAT30010 Time Series Analysis Assignment Example UCD Ireland

 - Seasonal adjustment: This adjusts your forecasts to take into account regular seasonal patterns in the data.

-Assignment Activity 5: Be familiar with additional topics such as cointegration, vector autoregressive models:
+Assignment Activity 5: Be familiar with additional topics such as cointegration, and vector autoregressive models:

 There are a number of additional topics that you should be familiar with if you are working with time-series data, including: